 The Corporation annually devotes substantial resources to developing and improving its products.
 These advancements have made it possible for the Corporation to release products for a variety of applications for the commercial theatre, home entertainment and themed entertainment sub-markets.
 These initiatives also focus on adapting the system to various international markets in order to comply with local standards and certifications required in each targeted country.
 Concurrently, D-BOX maintains ties with the largest video game designers in the world, which provide content to be coded as required.
-D-BOX continues to develop new products to stimulate demand from this sub-market in the future.
+D-BOX continues to invest in research and development to develop new products to stimulate demand from new markets.

-In the home entertainment sub-market, D-BOX introduced a Home Entertainment Motion Controller (HEMCTM) which is capable of handling any content regardless of the source.
+In the home entertainment sub-market, D-BOX introduced a Home Entertainment Motion Controller (HEMC[TM]) which is capable of handling any content regardless of the source.
 D-BOX introduced the same technology in commercial theatres.